xwal/awesome-stars/topics.md

 ## parsing

-- [nmdias/FeedKit](https://github.com/nmdias/FeedKit) - An RSS, Atom and JSON Feed parser written in Swift
+- [nmdias/FeedKit](https://github.com/nmdias/FeedKit) - FeedKit is a Swift library for Reading and Generating RSS, Atom, and JSON feeds.
 - [marmelroy/PhoneNumberKit](https://github.com/marmelroy/PhoneNumberKit) - A Swift framework for parsing, formatting and validating international phone numbers.
 Inspired by Google's libphonenumber.

 ## perl